Gilgamesh flood myth: History

 Gilgamesh's supposed historical reign is believed to have been approximately 2700 BC, shortly before the earliest known written stories.
 The discovery of artifacts associated with Aga and Enmebaragesi of Kish, two other kings named in the stories, has lent credibility to the historical existence of Gilgamesh.

 The earliest Sumerian Gilgamesh poems date from as early as the Third dynasty of Ur (2100–2000 BC).
 One of these poems mentions Gilgamesh’s journey to meet the flood hero, as well as a short version of the flood story.
 The earliest Akkadian versions of the unified epic are dated to ca. 2000–1500 BC.
-Due to the fragmentary nature of these Old Babylonian versions, it is unclear whether they included an expanded account of the flood myth; although one fragment definitely includes the story of Gilgamesh's journey to meet Utnapishtim.
+Due to the fragmentary nature of these Old Babylonian versions, it is unclear whether they included an expanded account of the flood myth, although one fragment definitely includes the story of Gilgamesh's journey to meet Utnapishtim.
 The "standard" Akkadian version included a long version of the story and was edited by Sin-liqe-unninni, who lived sometime between 1300 and 1000 BC.

 Tablets

-The first Gilgamesh flood tablet was discovered by Hormuzd Rassam in Nineveh and was in the collection of the British Museum but had not been translated.
+The first Gilgamesh flood tablet was discovered by Hormuzd Rassam in Nineveh and was in the collection of the British Museum, but had not been translated.
 In 1872, George Smith, an assistant at the British Museum, translated the tablet from the seventh-century B.C Akkadian.
 Reportedly, he exclaimed, "I am the first man to read that after more than two thousand years of oblivion".

-While on a subsequent archeological expedition to Nineveh in Iraq, Smith found on May 7, 1873 a portion of a tablet containing the missing part of the flood story, describing the provisioning of the ark: "Into the midst of it thy grain, thy furniture, and thy goods, thy wealth, thy woman servants, thy female slaves...the animals of the field all, I will gather and I will send to thee, and they shall be enclosed in thy door."
+While on a subsequent archeological expedition to Nineveh in Iraq, Smith found a portion of a tablet on 7 May 1873 containing the missing part of the flood story, describing the provisioning of the ark: "Into the midst of it thy grain, thy furniture, and thy goods, thy wealth, thy woman servants, thy female slaves...the animals of the field all, I will gather and I will send to thee, and they shall be enclosed in thy door."

-A much older Cuneiform tablet dating to 1646-1626 B.C., about one thousand years before the Book of Genesis is believed to have been written, and known as the Epic of Atra-Hasis describing a great flood was discovered in 1898.
-J. P. Morgan acquired it and today it is in the Morgan Library & Museum.
+A much older cuneiform tablet dating to 1646–1626 BC, about one thousand years before the Book of Genesis, is believed to have been written.
+Known as the Epic of Atra-Hasis, it describes a great flood, and was discovered in 1898.
+J. P. Morgan acquired it, and today it is in the Morgan Library & Museum.

-In 2007, Andrew George translated a 3,200 year old tablet dating to around 1200 B.C. found during excavations at Ugarit.
+In 2007, Andrew George translated a 3,200-year-old tablet dating to around 1200 BC found during excavations at Ugarit.
 The tablet contains a fragment of the Epic of Gilgamesh, including parts of the story of Utnapishtim and the flood.